-Thank you for your interest in our graduate program.
-Below please find
+Thank you for your interest in the graduate program in physics at Case

 and/or MS program please apply to the CWRU School of Graduate Studies: